vrchat-community/creator-docs/Docs/docs/platforms/android/setting-up-unity-for-creating-quest-content.md

 For more details on best practices when working with dual-platform projects, read our documentation on [Cross-Platform Setup](/platforms/android/cross-platform-setup).

-## 3 Steps to get your world on VRChat for Oculus Quest
+## 3 Steps to get your world on VRChat for Quest

 ### 1. Open Your Build Settings